What Is a Vascular Sonographer?

 A vascular sonographer is a medical imaging specialist who examines blood vessels using ultrasound equipment.
 Read on to learn more about the job duties and educational requirements of a vascular sonographer, as well as the job outlook and salary potential for this field.
 Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 Doctors use vascular sonography to evaluate a person's circulatory system.
-You might assist a physician by performing a variety of procedures, including the following:
+You might assist a physician by performing a variety of procedures, including:

 - Monitoring blood flow